AstraZeneca/KAZU/docs/default_pipeline.rst

     f. gene ontology (split into go_bp,go_cc and go_mf)
     g. anatomy

-3) tag mutations with the `SETH tagger <https://rockt.github.io/SETH/>`_.
-This uses :py:class:`kazu.steps.ner.seth.SethStep`

-4) Find candidates for linking the entities to knowledgebases according to the below yaml schema.
+3) Find candidates for linking the entities to knowledgebases according to the below yaml schema.
 This uses :py:class:`kazu.steps.linking.dictionary.DictionaryEntityLinkingStep`

     .. code-block:: yaml